PenaSoftwareCraftsman/codewars-two-fighters-one-winner/NOTES.md

 - Domains search ✅
 - Testing:
-  - Should a fighter named "Jose" when a fighter with the same name is created 🚧
+  - Should a fighter named "Jose" when a fighter with the same name is created ✅
+  - Should return a 2 when a fighter is created with ("Jose", 2) 🚧